devopshq/artifactory-cleanup/docs/RULES/README.md

 | `DeleteDockerImageIfNotContainedInProperties(docker_repo='docker-local', properties_prefix='my-prop', image_prefix=None, full_docker_repo_name=None)` | Remove Docker image, if it is not found in the properties of the artifact repository. |
 | `DeleteDockerImageIfNotContainedInPropertiesValue(docker_repo='docker-local', properties_prefix='my-prop', image_prefix=None, full_docker_repo_name=None)` | Remove Docker image, if it is not found in the properties of the artifact repository. |
 | `KeepLatestNVersionImagesByProperty(count=N, custom_regexp='some-regexp', number_of_digits_in_version=X)` | Leaves N Docker images with the same major. `(^ \d*\.\d*\.\d*.\d+$)` is the default regexp how to determine version.
 If you need to add minor then put 2 or if patch then put 3 (By default `1`) |
+`KeepLatestNDockerTags(count=N)` | Leaves latest N tags of every image.
+Date of tag is determined by the modification date of its _manifest.json_ file.

 ## filters - rules with different filters